Rosa von Praunheim: Career

-On occasion of his 70th birthday (2012), von Praunheim made 70 short and medium-length films for German television station RBB under the title Rosa's World.
+On the occasion of his 70th birthday (2012), von Praunheim made 70 short and medium-length films for German television station RBB under the title Rosa's World.
 Never before has a documentary filmmaker received so much airtime on German television.
 Rosa's World has also been shown at film festivals, for example at Vienna International Film Festival.

-Von Praunheim has written several books that have been successfully published by publishing houses such as Rowohlt Verlag.
+Von Praunheim wrote several books that have been successfully published by publishing houses such as Rowohlt Verlag.

-Von Praunheim has been painting since his early youth and occasionally exhibits in galleries and museums, for example at Migros Museum of Contemporary Art.
+Von Praunheim painted beginning in his early youth and occasionally exhibited in galleries and museums, for example at Migros Museum of Contemporary Art.
 He curated exhibitions himself, for example at Lincoln Center, and was director of the film and video arts department at Academy of Arts (2015 - 2018).

 Rosa von Praunheim had many large and well-regarded film screenings and premieres in the US, for example at Museum of Modern Art in New York City (more than 15 times), at The Andy Warhol Museum in Pittsburgh, at Wheeler Hall of the University of California, Berkeley and at film festivals across the country.
 For example, he won the Creative Vision Award of Rhode Island International Film Festival.
 The American Cinematheque in Hollywood honored von Praunheim with a retrospective in 1997 as "a fearless international pioneer of gay cinema".
 In 1986, the first edition of the Gay Cinema Festival in Toronto held a Rosa von Praunheim retrospective to honor the director as "the dean of Berlin's underground filmmakers".
 In Canada, his films were also shown at Montreal World Film Festival, among other places.
 Several of the director's films premiered in Great Britain at Edinburgh International Film Festival and in Australia at Sydney Film Festival.
 The Tate Modern in London also showed Rosa von Praunheim's films.
 Mardi Gras Film Festival Sydney honored von Praunheim in a film series about the most important queer filmmakers.